CMU-Graphics/Scotty3D/assignments/A4/T3-skinning.md

 Linear blend skinning means that each vertex will be transformed to a weighted sum of its positions under various bone transformations (transformations from bind space to posed space):
 $$v_i' = (\sum_j w_{ij} P_j B_j^{-1}) v_i$$

 Where $P_j$ is the bone-to-pose transformation for bone $j$, $B_j$ is the bone-to-bind transformation for bone $j$, and $w_{ij}$ is the weight given to bone $j$ for vertex $i$.
-In other words, if a vertex is only associated with only one bone, then it will move along that bone.
-Otherwise, the movement along multiple bones will be linearly blended.
+In other words, if a vertex is associated with only one bone, it moves exclusively with that bone.
+If it is associated with multiple bones, its movement is a linear blend of the transformations from each bone.
 Note that if $\sum_j w_{ij} \ne 1$, the vertex will be scaled toward/away from the origin, so you should be cognizant of this when computing weights.

 ## Bone Weights